dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

 of identifying live cells from dead or dying cells after exposure to a particular drug or condition.
 Two fluorescent dyes are added to the cell mixture.
 CalceinAM will stain live cells and will fluoresce green.
-EthD-III will stain dead or dying cells and will fluorsce red.
+EthD-III will stain dead or dying cells and will fluoresce red.
 An image of the fluorescing cells is then taken.
 Computer analysis of the image can count the number of green and red cells to determine the relative ratio of live vs. dead cells.